Householder-Symposium/Householder-Symposium.github.io/local.md

 ### Necessities

 There is a small gift shop within the Statler Hotel and the [Cornell Store](https://www.cornellstore.com/) across the street is also available.
-In addition, Cornell Health maintains a [vending machine](https://health.cornell.edu/services/pharmacy/vending) that stocks non-prescription medications and supplies and is located [close to the hotel](https://health.cornell.edu/get-care/getting-here).

 ### Medical care

 In the event of an emergency dial 911.
-For non-emergency situations there are numerous urgent care clinics in Ithaca that we can help arrange transport to; the hotel can also provide guidance.
-In addition, Cornell Health maintains a [vending machine](https://health.cornell.edu/services/pharmacy/vending) that stocks non-prescription medications and supplies and is located [close to the hotel](https://health.cornell.edu/get-care/getting-here).
+For non-emergency situations there are numerous urgent care clinics in Ithaca that we can help arrange transport to; the hotel can also provide guidance/assistance.
+In addition, Cornell Health maintains a [vending machine](https://health.cornell.edu/services/pharmacy/vending) that stocks non-prescription medications and supplies, and is located [close to the hotel](https://health.cornell.edu/get-care/getting-here).

 ### Shopping (food)